Brand0nLe/mini-pill-pal/README.md

 1. Clone the repository to your local machine.
 2. Install dependencies by running `npm install` in the project directory.
-3. Obtain an API key from the FDA Drug Label API by following the instructions in their documentation.
-4. Create a new file named `.env` in the root directory of the project.
-5. In the `.env` file, add the following line and replace `YOUR_API_KEY` with your actual FDA Drug Label API key: REACT_APP_FDA_API_KEY=YOUR_API_KEY
-6. Start the development server by running `npm start`.
+3. Start the development server by running `npm start`.
-7. Open `http://localhost:3000` in your web browser to view the site.
+4. Open `http://localhost:3000` in your web browser to view the site.

-> **Note:** Make sure to keep your API key confidential and do not commit the `.env` file to any public repositories.
-The `.env` file is already added to the `.gitignore`, so it won't be uploaded to the repository.

 ## FDA Drug Label API

 The FDA Drug Label API provides access to drug label information, including names, strengths, dosage forms, and more.
-To use this API in the Medication Reminder App, you need to obtain an API key from the FDA.
+It is a public API and does not require an API key or authentication.

 To get started with the FDA Drug Label API:

 1. Visit the [FDA Drug Label API Documentation](https://urlgoeshere) to learn more about the API and its capabilities.
-2. Follow the instructions provided in the documentation to obtain an API key.
-3. Once you have obtained the API key, update the `.env` file with the API key as described in the Setup section above.

 For more details on using the FDA Drug Label API, refer to the [FDA Drug Label API Documentation](https://urlgoeshere).